swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 consume(Bar())
 ```

+### Changes for debugging

-Since Reflection metadata might be used by the debugger, we propose to always keep that metadata if full emission of debugging information is enabled (`-gdwarf-types` or `-g` flags).
+Since Reflection metadata might be used by the debugger, we propose to always keep that metadata if full emission of debugging information is enabled (with`-gdwarf-types` or `-g` flags).

 ### Changes in flags